 How can I protect myself, children and other loved ones from COVID-19?

 This is an important question.
 While children have the same risk of contracting COVID-19, data shows they will often experience milder symptoms than adults.
 That can make children unknowing spreaders of the virus.

-Children’s Wisconsin encourage families to follow social distancing guidelines, wash hands regularly and avoid contact between children and elderly adults, including relatives.
-Anyone over 2 years of age should wear a mask when they leave their home.
+Children’s Wisconsin encourage families to follow social distancing guidelines, wash hands regularly and avoid contact between children and unvaccinated adults.
+In response to the Delta variant, the CDC recommends everyone over 2 years old — whether or not they have been vaccinated — to still wear a mask when they go to indoor public places.